The Itinerary

 Morning

-- Arrive at your hotel on the beach road, drop everything, get in the ocean immediately
+- Check into your boutique eco-hotel on the beach road, drop everything, get in the Caribbean immediately

 Afternoon